Configuration item: Configuration item types

-Entities of change management, incidents and problem management and other processes are sometimes also considered a configuration items.
+Configuration items can take many forms, including hardware and devices, software applications, communications and networks, systems, locations, facilities, databases, and services.
+Entities of change management, incidents, problem management, and other processes are sometimes also considered configuration items.

 CI attributes and data

 Configuration items are represented by their properties.
-These properties can be common to all the configuration items (e.g. unique item code that we will generate, description of function, end of the lifecycle or business owner that is approving configuration item changes and technical owner, i.e. administrator, that is supporting it and implementing the changes).
+These properties can be common to all configuration items (e.g. a unique item code, description of function, end of the lifecycle, the business owner approving configuration item changes, and the technical owner, i.e. the administrator, supporting and implementing the changes).

 Further properties can be specific for the given item type.
 Hardware devices will have some properties, database servers another and application and certificates again other properties.